The Voyage of Life: Old Age

 The final painting, Old Age, is an image of death.
 The man has grown old; he has survived the trials of life.
 The waters have calmed, the river flows into the waters of eternity.
 The figurehead and hourglass are missing from the battered boat; the withered old voyager has reached the end of earthly time.
 In the distance, an angel descends from heaven, while the guardian angel hovers close, gesturing toward the other.
 The man is once again joyous with the knowledge that Faith has sustained him through this perilous life to the promise of Heaven.
 The landscape is practically gone, just a few rough rocks represent the edge of the earthly world, and dark water stretches onward.
 Cole describes the scene: "The chains of corporeal existence are falling away; and already the mind has glimpses of Immortal Life."

 Cultural significance

 The Voyage of Life was well received by critics and the public; the United States was experiencing the religious revival sometimes known as the Second Great Awakening.
 The four paintings were converted to engravings by James Smillie (1807–1885) after Cole's death and the engravings widely distributed in time for the Third Great Awakening, giving the series the prestige and popular acclaim it retains today.

+Old Age was used by Swedish doom metal band Candlemass as the cover to their second album, Nightfall, and Youth for their third album, Ancient Dreams.